Dr Jennifer Hardy

 |Telephone||+61 2 9351 0609|

-I am a registered nurse and midwife.
-I joined the Faculty of Nursing and Midwifery early in 2009 as a Senior Lecturer, and the Coordinator of Clinical Practice.
-My nursing qualifications include certificates in special care neonates, adult intensive care, and clinical teaching.
-I have a Diploma in Nurse Education, and an undergraduate degree in science (BSc).
-I have particular expertise and interest in information and computer literacy.
-I completed a Master of Health Personnel Education (MHP Ed), which involved researching first year nursing students’ attitudes and skills related to research and computer studies.
-My PhD topic was on communication patterns and behaviours of healthcare providers working within a case management model of care (CMMC) and the implications this has for IT.
-My academic activities have involved research projects both clinically and educationally based, ranging from clinical handover issues (clinical) to the use of simulation as a teaching and learning model using medium and high fidelity mannequins (education).
+Jennifer Hardy is a registered nurse and midwife.
+She joined the Faculty of Nursing and Midwifery early in 2009 as a Senior Lecturer, and the Coordinator of Clinical Practice.
+Her nursing qualifications include certificates in special care neonates, adult intensive care, and clinical teaching.
+She has a Diploma in Nurse Education, and an undergraduate degree in science (BSc).
+Jennifer has particular expertise and interest in information and computer literacy.
+She completed a Master of Health Personnel Education (MHP Ed), which involved researching first year nursing students' attitudes and skills related to research and computer studies.
+Her PhD topic was on communication patterns and behaviours of health care providers working within a case management model of care (CMMC) and the implications this has for IT.
+Her academic activities have involved research projects both clinically and educationally based, ranging from clinical handover issues (clinical) to the use of simulation as a teaching and learning model using medium and high fidelity mannequins (education).

-I have national and international conference publications on computing, nursing and education, and have contributed to chapters in three books on these topics.
+Jennifer has national and international conference publications on computing, nursing and education, and has contributed to chapters in three books on these topics.

 Areas of expertise

 Application of information and communication technologies (theories and pedagogy) in nurse education including simulation and e-portfolios